brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API-via-Python.md

 ---

-Okay, let's use `Python` to do some string operation and get the desired url format.
+Okay, let's do some string operation and get the desired url format.

 ```python